COWI saves time with BIM and product library

-"We have not measure the savings yet, but tasks that traditionally took weeks to design, now takes only days.
+"We have not measured the savings yet, but tasks that traditionally took weeks to design, now take only days.
 There are also many projects that had not been possible to engineer in detail without the tight interdisciplinary collaboration,” Sand emphasizes.

 "We cut down a lot on engineering time, but the overall efficiency is difficult to measure; the time consumption in projects is something that is always in change.
 On the other hand; what we save in time enables us to control and deliver a much better product.”